Silent Eastern Mires - Positive publicity for North Karelia's threatened eastern mires in Finland

 Approach

-Several activities are planned to show the importance of the threatened mires to the local public:
+Several activities have been carried out to raise awareness of the importance of the threatened mires to the local community:

-• A photo exhibition about threatened mires will be created together with interested local people.
+- A photo exhibition about threatened mires was created together with interested local people.

-• A small festival will be organized in one of the mires, with performances, music and local food.
+- A small festival was organized at Elinsuo mire, with performances, music and local food.

-• The capacities of the local inhabitants to participate in decision-making processes will be strengthened through stakeholder meetings and trainings.
+- The capacities of the local inhabitants to participate in decision-making processes was strengthened through stakeholder meetings and trainings.

-The endangered North Karelian mires and their high cultural and ecological value will be made known through positive visibility and local engagement.
-A mire festival, three photo exhibitions and about ten stakeholder meetings will be carried out.
-Information about the threatened mires will have been made public in local and regional newspapers and on social media.
+The endangered North Karelian mires and their high cultural and ecological value were made known through positive visibility and local engagement.
+A peat festival, four photo exhibitions and 16 stakeholder meetings were held.
+Information about the threatened mires was disseminated through national, regional and local newspapers and social media.

 Silent Eastern Mires - Positive publicity for North Karelia's threatened eastern mires

-The project is implemented in the North Karelia Region, Finland.
+The project was implemented in the North Karelia Region, Finland.

 Itälahdenkatu 22 b A, 00210 Helsinki